 Chapter 1: Draven

 Ashes fell from the butt of my cigarette and fluttered into the man’s eye as he squirmed under my boot.
-He blinked wildly and coughed as the smoke choked the air around him.
+He blinked wildly and coughed as the smoke surrounded him.
 His short fangs glinted under the pale moonlight as he hyperventilated.
 I leaned forward on my knee, pressing my foot harder against his chest.
-A train’s whistle was miles away, but it would soon cross the tracks behind the dilapidated brick alleyway.
+A whistle sounded from miles away, indicating a train would soon cross the tracks behind the dilapidated brick alleyway.

-“Still waitin’ on that money, Arlo,” I pulled the cigarette from my lips and tapped the glowing ash over him.
-I thought about searing the end into his leathery cheek.
-Judging by his skin’s texture and his fangs, he had gone days without blood.
+“Still waitin’ on that money, Arlo.”
+I pulled the cigarette from my lips and tapped the glowing ash over him.
+I thought about searing the cherry into his leathery cheek.
+Judging by his skin texture and his fangs, he had gone days without blood.
 I smirked.

 “Tell ya what.
-I’ll take a quarter of your debt tonight and I’ll give you a bag of juice.
+I’ll take a quarter of your debt tonight, and I’ll give you a bag of juice.
 Otherwise, you’ll be chained up to that pipe over there ‘til dawn.
 If the sun won’t bite, the Sun Dwelling cops sure will.”
-I cocked my head to the side, waiting for his answer.
+I cocked my head, waiting for his answer.
 I had all night to hear it.
 The man’s pallid lips trembled as sweat trickled down his heavily rippled forehead, and his hands shuddered against my ankle as he tried to alleviate my boot’s pressure.

 “I-I...”
 I felt a knot fall in his throat.
 A forced swallow.
 “I don’t got it, s-sir—”

-I dropped my head with a sigh and lifted my boot from his chest.
+I drooped my head with a sigh and lifted my boot from his chest.
 I straightened and cracked my knuckles, slowly shaking my head.

 “That ain’t what I wanna hear.
 Boss ain’t gonna accept that neither.
 You and I both know that.
 It’s been six months, Arlo.”
-I rolled up my black t-shirt’s sleeves, revealing the black and red dragon tattoos spiraling up my arms.
-“Neither of us can show up empty handed and I’m gonna look out for myself.”
+I rolled up the sleeves of my black t-shirt, revealing the black and red dragon tattoos spiraling up my arms.
+“Neither of us can show up empty-handed, and I’m gonna look out for myself.”

 “You’re out of time.
-If you knew ya couldn’t come up with the money by now, ya shoulda sold your house then!
+If you knew ya couldn’t come up with the money by now, ya shoulda sold your house!
 Not only that, but you couldn’t take the deal?
 Don’t say I ain’t try to bail ya out!”
 I growled.
 “Now, which is it?
-A pinky finger, toe, or ear?”
+A pinky finger, a toe, or an ear?”

-“Wait, wait, wait, wait!!!!”
-Arlo started to scream as I held him up by one hand and pulled out a dagger with my clan’s initials carved into its silver hilt.
+“Wait, wait, wait—wait!”
+Arlo started to scream as I held him up with one hand and, with the other, pulled out a dagger carrying my clan’s initials carved into its silver hilt.

-“Pinky it is,” Just as my curved blade kissed the base of his pinky finger, the train howled next to us, masking his chilling cries.
-I released his collar, letting him fall roughly to his side.
-Arlo gripped his wrist with tears streaking his face steadily.
-I flicked the blood off of my hand after wrapping his finger in a handkerchief.
+“Pinky it is.”
+Just as my curved blade kissed the base of his little finger, the train howled next to us, masking his chilling cries.
+I released his collar, letting him fall roughly on his side.
+Arlo gripped his wrist as tears streaked his face steadily.
+I flicked the blood off my hand after wrapping his finger in a handkerchief.

 “Ah, calm down, man.
 It’ll literally heal in five minutes.
 It won’t grow back, sure, but at least it ain’t gonna hurt no more.”
-I stepped over his body and trailed to the blacked-out limo with purple under-lighting waiting for me at the end of the alley.
-I flicked my hand again to try to get as much blood off of it, disgusted by the scent of Vampyre blood.
-It certainly didn’t carry the sweet aroma of humans, but being able to differentiate between the two also made me sick.
-I thought I’d grow out of it but after thirteen years, it was safe to say I wouldn’t.
+I stepped over his body and trailed to the blacked-out limo with purple under-lighting that waited for me at the end of the alley.
+I flicked my hand again, disgusted by the scent of Vampyre blood.
+It certainly didn’t carry the sweet aroma of human blood, but being able to differentiate between the two also made me sick.
+I thought I’d grow out of it but, after thirteen years, it was safe to say I wouldn’t.

 I got in the limo and walked hunched over toward the farthest backseat.
-Across from me was my friend and right-hand man, Caspian Bishop.
-He always kept his snow-white hair in a spiked hairstyle, his crimson eyes stark against his pale skin.
-He always wore copious amounts of black leather and looked fused with the limo’s seats.
+Across from me sat my friend and right-hand man, Caspian Bishop.
+He always kept his snow-white hair in a spiked hairstyle, and his crimson eyes were stark against his pale skin.
+He always wore copious amounts of black leather, and looked fused to the limo’s seats.

 “Did he give you any of it?”
-He didn’t look up from his phone.
+Caspian didn’t look up from his phone.
 Probably playing one of his stupid games.

 “Gross.
-Well, at least you’re not empty-handed either way,” Caspian shrugged.
+Well, at least you’re not empty-handed.”
+Caspian shrugged.

 “Yeah, can’t say the same for Arlo, though.”
-I leaned back, sifting through my jogger pants’ pockets for another cigarette and lighter.
-I groaned frustratedly when I realized I used up my last one.
+I leaned back, sifting through my jogger pants’ pockets for another cigarette.
+I groaned when I realized I’d used up my last one.

 “I used my last smoke.
 Not only that, but the sun’s about to be up,” I grumbled.